snuyanzin/drawshell/README.md

 ## Additional features and limitations

+1. If there is no canvas exist then prompt is `create canvas: ` otherwise the prompt is `enter command: `.
-1. Extra spaces are ignored that means that each of 2 commands:
+2. Extra spaces are ignored that means that each of 2 commands:

    command1
    ```